 24. Fishtail Tie Backs

-Every once in a while, it’s nice to embrace your inner goddess and let it shine through the way you do your hair.
-One of our very favorite hair braiding styles is this super simple pull-back created with fishtail braids.
+Every once in awhile, it’s nice to embrace your inner goddess and let it shine through the way you do your hair.
+One of our very favorite hair braiding ideas is this super simple pull-back created with fishtail braids.
 Simply take a small section on each side of your head and create a mini fishtail braid.
 Once you have both braids, secure them together with a clear mini elastic.
-And just like that, voilà: Aphrodite status.
+And just like that, voilà: hair braiding ideas come to life.

 25. Double French Braids